Custom Packaging

 Custom corrugate builds, rigid setups, and flexible rollstock are not abstract ideas here; they arrive with structural integrity data from 32 ECT certified tests and 0.45 psi board compression ratings that keep packaging light but durable.

-I recently walked a production line where the team had swapped a 400gsm custom printed box for a 350gsm C1S artboard with soft-touch lamination, and despite removing 8% of the board weight, the box passed the ASTM D4727 drop protocol at 36 inches.
+I recently walked a production line where the team had swapped a 400gsm custom printed box for a 350gsm C1S artboard with soft-touch lamination.
+Despite removing 8% of the board weight, the box passed the ASTM D4727 drop protocol at 36 inches.

-Our team also bundles value-added services such as inflations at $0.05 per unit, barcode integration priced at $0.02 per code, and digital proofing that limits rounds to two before sign-off, which ensures you see the whole cost picture before pressing go—no surprise tooling charges, no extra inspection days.
+Our team also bundles value-added services such as inflations at $0.05 per unit, barcode integration priced at $0.02 per code, and digital proofing that limits rounds to two before sign-off.
+That means you see the whole cost picture before pressing go—no surprise tooling charges, no extra inspection days.

 We then linked that prototype to Custom Packaging Products so the team could compare the same structure against other retail packaging options without rebuilding from scratch.